chrishah/phylog/README.md

 + cluster contains all taxa listed in critical.txt
 + only the taxa listed in critical.txt will be retained

-A fasta file containing the protein sequences for each of the retained cluster will be written to `cluster_select_output`.
+A fasta file containing the protein sequences for each of the retained cluster will be written to the directory `cluster_select_output`.
+The file `sort_clusters.log` will contain information on the decision making for all clusters and a summary of the number of clusters retained/dropped at the end.
 See a list of all options by simply running `select_clusters_v2.pl` without options.
 ```bash
 select_clusters_v2.pl --groups groups.txt.gz --fasta goodProteins.fasta --critical critical.txt --exclusive > sort_clusters.log